ttfwang/PortfolioProjects_PowerBI-Excel/README.md

 ## About the portfolio

-This is the portfolio that to record my Power BI and Excel data analysis project.
+This is the portfolio that records my Power BI and Excel data analysis project.

 ---